|Table of Contents

 Does your server have Softaculous installed?
 If so, you may alternatively install Blesta through Softaculous.

-Follow these steps to install Blesta on your server.
+Watch the video or follow these steps to install Blesta on your server.

 1. Download Blesta